rajaneeshk90/protocol-specifications-rk/docs/BECKN-007-The-XInput-Schema.md

 - It is _not recommended_ for BPPs to send `button` tags along with HTML forms as BAPs may render the CTA for form submission according to their UI
 - For XForms 2.0 submissions, the BPP can send the &lt;xforms:submission /> tag to specify submission URL, but it will not be rendered at the BAP.

-#### Handling form requests
+### Handling form requests

-- The form must be hosted on a trusted url, preferably with the same domain name as the BPP’s subscriber_id to avoid security-related errors thrown by BAPs.
+- The form must be hosted on a trusted url, preferably with the same domain name as the BPP's subscriber_id to avoid security-related errors thrown by BAPs.
 - When requested on HTTP, the BPPs must return Content-type: text/html or application/xml in the response body headers.
 - It is _recommended_ to send a unique nonce value in UUID format whenever it receives a form request from a BAP and persist it until a submission matches the nonce or the form expires

-#### Handling form submissions
+### Handling form submissions

 - The form submission method must always be a HTTP/POST when using HTTP as a transport layer.
 Example: `<form action="url" method="post">`
 - The form submission API must also be on the same domain name as the BPP subscriber_id to avoid security-related errors thrown by BAPs